FILM 325 Experimental Filmmaking I

 What is Experimental Film?

-This form of filmmaking explores the potential dialogue between creative and critical thinking that is not limited by conventional forms such as narrative, fiction, and documentaries.
-Oftentimes, experimental filmmakers combine the method of creative forms and interdisciplinary studies, such as media art, ethnographic films, literature, poetry, philosophy, anthropology, psychology, socio and economic studies, and even new technical resources in media productions.
+This form of filmmaking practice explores the dialogue of critical thinking to explore the potential of what cinematic language can become.
+Experimental filmmakers frequently combine creative forms with interdisciplinary approaches, such as media art, ethnographic films, literature, poetry, philosophy, anthropology, psychology, socio and economic studies, and even new technical resources in media productions.

 Experimental or avant-garde Cinema is a genre of filmmaking that uses film art, video art, and new media to challenge traditional Cinema.
 The goal of making experimental Cinema is to foster intellectual work, create meaningful forms and content, and engage critical film studies.
 Assignments emphasize readings, discussions, and debates about the history, theory and aesthetics of film art.
 These encompass non-narrative treatments in multiple forms, including single and multi-use monitors and projection, installation, and performance for the camera.
 You will produce your own short film by using a non-linear editing system.